adameisler/BailBloc-Challenge/README.md

 Teams should:

-<ul><p align="justify">• Teams should first consult BailBloc’s open-source code and identify any pitfalls to their current model.
+<ul><p align="justify">• Teams are encouraged to first consult BailBloc’s open-source code and identify any pitfalls to their current model.
 The code and project description is available at [Bail Bloc](https://bailbloc.thenewinquiry.com).

 • Present a method for utilizing blockchain in the crowdsourcing of bail for indigent misdemeanor offenders that deals with the complicated New York Bitlicense scheme and the conversion process.
 Imagine if you could simply pay bail with Monero, BitCoin, or Ether.
 </p></ul>